DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/appearance-customization/coloring/coloring-concepts.md

 ![win-coloring-treemap-local-color-scheme](../../../../images/win-coloring-treemap-local-color-scheme.png)

 Colors modified in the local color scheme do not affect items that use the global color scheme.
-The following image shows the custom color for _Georgia_ in the Treemap:
+The following image shows a custom color for _Georgia_ in the Treemap:

 ![win-coloring-treemap-local-color-scheme-custom-color](../../../../images/win-coloring-treemap-local-color-scheme-custom-color.png)